ebacala/pokeemerald/README.md

     * POKéMONS with EVs > 0
     * POKéMONS with maxed out EVs (255 out of 255)
 * Increased MACHO BRACE EV multiplier from 2 to 4
+* Battle Frontier shop now sells all the TMs

 ## Original project README